nathanl/caches/README.md

 ### HashCache::TTL

 TTL (Time To Live) remembers values for as many seconds as you tell it.
-The default is 3600 seconds (1 hours).
+The default is 3600 seconds (1 hour).

 ```ruby
 require 'hash_cache/ttl'